Comment on page

 From time to time, we will publish new Open Data Blend Datasets as betas to get early feedback and suggestions from our community of users.
 These datasets may go through any number of structural or data content revisions before coming out of beta.
 We do not recommend them for production use.

-All beta datasets are clearly distinguished by the 'Beta' overlay on the dataset icon.
+All beta datasets are clearly distinguished by a 'Beta' label.